alkem-io/excalidraw-fork/README.md

 ### Developer Notes
 - All our modifications are merged to `develop` branch.
 - `master` branch is the original Excalidraw's `master` branch as is.
 By the time of writing this readme, it is unstable and shouldn't be released to production.
-- Some tags are kept in the repo from versions released, but before version 0.18 we were not following the instructions in this Readme
+- Some tags and branches are kept in the repo from previous versions released, but before version 0.18.0 we were not following the instructions in this Readme, so things may be inconsistent.
-- The version naming is as follows: vX.X.X-HHHHH-alkemio-R. Being X the original version of the Excalidraw's package, HHHHH the hash of the last commit of the applied (if any, normally we just release the Excalidraw's released commit, so this HHHHH is omitted), and R is the counter of released Alkemio packages.
+- The version naming is as follows: vX.X.X-HHHHH-alkemio-R. Being X the original version of the Excalidraw's package, HHHHH the hash of the last commit applied (if any, normally we just release the Excalidraw's released commit, so this HHHHH is omitted), and R is the counter of released Alkemio packages.

 ### Upgrade procedure
-Everytime Excalidraw releases a new package, they publish it in their [GitHub/releases](https://github.com/excalidraw/excalidraw/releases) and they indicate in which commit they have based the release.
+Everytime Excalidraw releases a new package, they publish it in their [GitHub/releases](https://github.com/excalidraw/excalidraw/releases), Github indicates in which commit they have based the release.
-For example release 0.18.0 is based on commit 817d8c553c3389650f8b4503984a6d4a5d2f0c11 If we want to base our release on a later commit applied in their master branch, we also can, but we have made the agreement of appending that hash to the package name (see point before -HHHHH-)
+For example release 0.18.0 is based on commit 817d8c553c3389650f8b4503984a6d4a5d2f0c11 If we want to base our release on a later commit applied in their master branch, we also can, but we have made the agreement of appending that hash to the package name (that's the appended hash -HHHHH-)

 ```bash
   git fetch --tags upstream